-This topic contained five questions, including four five-point Likert scale questions and one open question.
-Most of the students (14) agreed or strongly agreed that familiarizing with SL went quickly enough, while only two were neutral on the subject.
+This topic contained five questions, including four five-point Likert scale and one open question.
+Most of the students (14) agreed or strongly agreed that familiarizing with SL went quickly enough, and only two were neutral.
 Similarly, the majority (9) disagreed that it was difficult to move the avatar, and only four agreed or strongly agreed.